 I am really happy with how this pasta salad turned out and it received great reviews from everyone at the dinner table.
 If you need a quick and easy, delicious summery side dish, this garden pasta salad is the one for you.
 Enjoy!

 - 3 cups cooked Hodgson Mill Whole Wheat Bow Tie Pasta

 - 2 cups sweet bell peppers cut into large dice

 - 1 ½ cup red onion, cut into large dice

 - 5 cups or 1 small bag baby spinach leaves

 - ¾ cup white wine

-- 1 Tablespoon chopped fresh lemon thyme or regular thyme
+- 1 Tbsp. chopped fresh lemon thyme or regular thyme

 - Grated zest from one small lemon